ultradns/samples/ansible/README.md

 ;roles_path=/Users/sbarbett/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles
 ```

-We're going to edit this and change it to `roles`:
+Edit it to use a local directory by changing it to:

 ```
 roles_path=roles